Wrapped Velas (WVLX) Market Cap Tops $50.22 Million

-Wrapped Velas (WVLX) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on March 17th.
-During the last week, Wrapped Velas has traded flat against the U.S. dollar.
-One Wrapped Velas coin can now be purchased for about $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.
-Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+Wrapped Velas (WVLX) traded flat against the dollar during the 24-hour period ending at 12:00 PM E.T. on March 24th.
+Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+During the last week, Wrapped Velas has traded flat against the dollar.
+One Wrapped Velas coin can now be bought for $0.0220 or 0.00000079 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.